oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 #### User work-flows

-When a user sends a request to the backend for running an action, the backend creates a command by the type and parameters provided by the client.
-The idea is to create a persisted entity which describes the command so it could be monitored, followed and referred in any step during the command's lifetime till cleared from database.
+When a user sends a request to the backend for running an action, the backend creates a command(s) according to the type and parameters provided by the client.
+A persisted Job entity is created to describe and monitor the command and the rest of the action, followed and referred in any step during the command's lifetime till job is completed.
+Once completed it will be cleared from database in respect to the maintenance configuration of the Jobs.

 The backend commands are divided into two categories: